vincentntang/AirtableExcelVBAmacro/README.md

 - Processes "attachment" field so both the image name + image URL are in their own seperate lines
 - Creates a copy-ready batch command that you can put in a .bat file to creating all your image asset names

+See blog post for more details (later will update)